HaiderMalikk/Reddish-Trends/README.md

 │   ├── logo.svg // Logo image
 │   ├── logo-bg.svg // Logo image with a black background for while surfaces
 │   ├── logo-w-text.svg // Logo with text
+│   ├── logo-w-text-alt.svg // dark background ver of the one above
 │   ├── logo-w-text-copy.svg // Logo with text for social previews
 │   ├── logo-alt.svg // Alternative logo for cursor
 │   ├── feature1.webp // Feature image 1